Chickenpox in children: symptoms and treatment

 - The general condition of the body is weakened.

-- Sometimes pains appear in the abdominal region.
+- Sometimes there is pain in the abdominal area.

 The main visible manifestation of chickenpox is a rash.

-In the early days, the rash looks like small pink spots, then they transform into bubbles filled with liquid.
-The rash is accompanied by severe itching, which causes discomfort for children, interferes with sleep and eating.
-Rashes focus on the head, on the mucous membrane of the mouth, throughout the body.
-Inside the mouth, the rash is the most painful.
+In the first days, the rashes look like small pink spots, then they turn into blisters filled with liquid.
+The rash is accompanied by severe itching, which causes discomfort for children and interferes with sleep and eating.
+The rashes concentrate on the head, on the oral mucosa, and throughout the body.
+Inside the oral cavity, the rashes are most painful.

-With the appearance of the first symptoms of the disease, the baby's body temperature rises sharply.
-It can reach 39 ° C - 39.5 ° C. In some children, it lasts for 7-10 days, in others it returns to normal in 2-3 days.
-To reduce the temperature, the baby can be given drugs containing ibuprofen or paracetamol.
+With the appearance of the first symptoms of the disease, the baby’s body temperature rises sharply.
+It can reach 39°C - 39.5°C. In some children it lasts for 7-10 days, in others it returns to normal in 2-3 days.
+To reduce the temperature, your baby can be given medications containing ibuprofen or paracetamol.
 Aspirin is contraindicated for chickenpox.

 Symptoms of the incubation period of chickenpox